gregorhd/gregorhd.github.io/_posts/2022-11-27-geospatial-visualisation-in-python.md

 ## Caveats

 1. All of the short-listed libraries employ multiple complex technologies, some of which outside the Python ecosystem (e.g., the JavaScript libraries underlying both _Bokeh_ and _Plotly.py_).
-Due to these confounding variables, even with the various code adjustments mentioned above, I probably failed to establish a truly level playing field with regard to comparing CPU runtimes.
+Due to these confounding variables, and even with the various code adjustments mentioned above, I most certainly failed to establish a truly level playing field with regard to comparing CPU runtimes.
 What the _cProfile_ results show is simply indicative of the user experience and the approximate time required to generate a map product on screen.
-2. Lines of code is as a poor measure for code complexity.
+2. Lines of code is a poor measure for code complexity.
 Alternatively, one could see groups of experts for each implementation develop a 'best practice' code sample, though I'm sceptical this would increase comparability (or would be feasible in practice).
 3. The static map products would not be considered useful outputs in most real-world scenarios: due to significant overplotting, a building-level analysis would rarely be presented at such a small representative fraction.
 And as for the interactive products, except for live server-side aggregation and rasterisation as demonstrated by the _GeoViews_ + _datashader_ + _Bokeh Server_ implementation, serving large quantities of geospatial data over the web would nowadays probably involve prior conversion to raster or vector tiles.
 4. The simplicity of the visualisation task meant that more advanced, and for users such as local authorities potentially more interesting, use cases such as dashboarding were not demonstrated.
 If this is something you'd like to explore, do check out _Bokeh_'s and _Plotly_'s native dashboarding capabilities ([Dash](https://dash.plotly.com/)) as well as HoloViz's [Panel](https://panel.holoviz.org/) library including its app gallery on [awesome-panel.org](https://awesome-panel.org/gallery) for inspiration.
 5. Due to the interconnectedness of the Python ecosystem, a library's functionalities and performance can never be solely attributed to its own codebase.